Vitamin B 12 deficiency is more prevalent in regions of world with higher percentage of vegetarians, vegans and aging population – WHO Study

-YOU may have Vitamin B12 Deficiency… If you are suffering from extreme ‘indefinable’ tiredness and lethargy, mood swings, depression, ringing feeling in ears (tinnitus), pigmentation, light headed and if you sweat excessively (Hyperhidrosis) OR if you are a vegetarian or a vegan.
+You may have Vitamin B12 Deficiency if you are suffering from extreme undefinable tiredness and lethargy, mood swings, depression, ringing feeling in ears (tinnitus), pigmentation, light headed, if you sweat excessively (Hyperhidrosis) or if you are a vegetarian or a vegan.
+Read on…

 Why is B12 so important?

 Vitamin B 12 or Cobalamin is a very important micronutrient required for proper functioning of nervous system, formation of erythrocytes, formation of myelin sheath and DNA and crucial for regulating our metabolism, weight management and immune system.

 Vitamin B12 also facilitates absorption of folic acid, facilitating healthy nervous system and release of energy.
 The normal requirement of vitamin B12 for adults is 2.4micrograms/day.
 Vitamin B12 deficiency is very common, especially in elderly.